-Kemp London was instrumental in bringing about the movie’s ultra contemporary neon ambience and bespoke signage.
+Kemp London was instrumental in bringing about the movie’s ultra-contemporary neon ambiance and bespoke signage.
 We manufactured a vast number of pieces over a tight six-week schedule during filming, which ran between February and March 2018.

 A few sections were filmed at the Chatham docks in Kent, while the Ryme City Police Dept scenes were shot in Broadgate Tower, City of London.
 The interior Hi-Hat Café scenes took place at Shepperton Studios, following which the whole set was transported and reconstructed in Rivington Street for the external shots.